Swimming in the Whitsundays

 When in Airlie Beach you have dive into the aqua waters of the Whitsundays at least once!
 There are many places and opportunities to swim in the region, either on the mainland of Airlie Beach or while out around the Whitsunday islands and at the outer Great Barrier Reef.

-If you wish to stay away from the ocean, there are many other man-made and natural swimming areas, including Airlie Beach’s most popular Lagoon situated in the Main Street.
+If you wish to stay away from the ocean, there are many other man-made and natural freshwater swimming areas, including Airlie Beach's popular lagoon situated on the Main Street, next to the shoreline.
 This is a large man-made lagoon with smaller wading pools for children, surrounded by public facilities and amenities, including barbecues, shared tables and chairs.
 This is certainly something to visit and enjoy!
+It not only provides a controlled area to swim, but is also monitored by lifeguards and has an amazing view of the Coral Sea and Whitsunday islands.